Aloha Tower: Future Skyline service

-Proposals involving introducing rail transit near the Aloha Tower have been thrown around for years.
-Initially, this included the re-establishment of streetcars, but was changed to a Light Metro system once the Skyline Project was announced.
-This will result in the (Downtown) Skyline station being built near the Aloha Tower.
-As of 2024, this station is under construction and is expected to open in 2031.
+Proposals involving introducing rail transit near the Aloha Tower have been discussed for years.
+Initially, this included the re-establishment of streetcars, but that changed to a light metro system once the Skyline Project was announced.
+The (Downtown) Skyline station will be built near the Aloha Tower.
+The station is under construction and is expected to open in 2031.

 Proposed redevelopment of adjacent areas

-As part of the adjacent Skyline Station's transit oriented development plan, the parking lot fronting the Aloha Tower and the adjacent decommissioned Hawaiian Electric power plant, would be demolished for various mixed-use developments.
-In addition to this, the surrounding commercial offices would be converted into residential mixed-use condos.
-In fact, the first conversion: the Modea condo is already expected to be completed in 2025.
+As part of the adjacent Skyline Station's transit oriented development plan, the parking lot fronting the Aloha Tower and the adjacent decommissioned Hawaiian Electric power plant would be demolished for various mixed-use developments.
+The surrounding commercial offices would be converted into residential mixed-use condos.
+The first conversion, the Modea condo, is expected to be completed in 2025.

 Hawaii Pacific University

-in 2015, the Hawaii Pacific University has taken over the former Aloha Tower Marketplace and converted the facility into a expansion of its campus, including 78 student housing units for 278 students.
+In 2015, Hawaii Pacific University took over the former Aloha Tower Marketplace and converted it into an expansion of its campus, including 78 student housing units for 278 students.

 Security concerns following September 11, 2001 attacks

-In consideration of heightened security measures after the September 11, 2001 terrorist attacks, public access to the observation deck was restricted, but has since been reopened.
+In consideration of heightened security measures after the September 11, 2001 terrorist attacks, public access to the observation deck was restricted, but it has since reopened.